Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Model Description

-In the above definition, the first constraint guarantees that exactly one action is chosen for each arm, and the second represents the budget constraints.
-They are written in matrix form by viewing $D_{j}(s,a)$ as a matrix whose line are indexed by $j$ and whose columns are indexed by $(s,a)$.
-Similarly, the vector $\bb$ is a column vector indexed by $j$.
-By definition, $\sum_{s=1}^{d} \MN_s(t) = 1$.
-This reduces the state space size of the MDP considerably from $d^N$ to $\binom{N+d-1}{d-1}$, but is still intractable when $N$ and $d$ are large.
+In the above definition, the first set of equality constraints is due to the mass conservation, and the second represents the budget constraints.
+They are written in matrix form by viewing $D_{j}(s,a)$ as a matrix whose lines are indexed by $j\in\{1\dots J\}$ and whose columns are indexed by $(s,a)$.
+Similarly, the vector $\bb$ is a column vector indexed by $j\in\{1\dots J\}$.